-Muscle testing is often associated with Chiropractic medicine, where the techniques were refined over the last 50 years in a modality known as Applied Kinesiology, however the techniques originate from Physical Therapy in the 1940’s with the published work of Florence Kendall in the book: Muscles, Testing and Function (1).
-This book is now in it’s fifth printing and is the de facto standard for academic kinesiology courses teaching the correct procedures for testing any muscle.
-Dr. George Goodheart, a chiropractor, explored the use of muscle testing beyond the scope of Florence Kendall’s work and established protocols which have evolved into thousands of refinements.
+Muscle testing is often associated with Chiropractic medicine, where the techniques were refined over the last 50 years in a modality known as Applied Kinesiology, however, the techniques originate from Physical Therapy in the 1940s with the published work of Florence Kendall in the book: Muscles, Testing, and Function (1).
+This book is now in its fifth printing and is the de facto standard for academic kinesiology courses teaching the correct procedures for testing any muscle.
+Dr. George Goodheart, a chiropractor, explored the use of muscle testing beyond the scope of Florence Kendall’s work and established protocols that have evolved into thousands of refinements.

 How muscle testing works:

 The muscle being tested, usually the arm, is pressed with light force.
-A general rule is two fingers, two pounds of pressure for two seconds.(2) Muscle tone can be categorized as either normal, hypo or hypertonic.
-A hypotonic muscle is one that has insufficient tone to meet resistance.
+A general rule is two fingers, and two pounds of pressure for two seconds.(2) Muscle tone can be categorized as either normal, hypo, or hypertonic.
+A hypotonic muscle is one that has an insufficient tone to meet resistance.
 A hypertonic muscle is one that has excessive tone for the applied resistance.
-Both of these states are indicative of stress in the body, that the body is reacting with a defense response (fight / flight / freeze).
-If you test a muscle with normal tone, and then challenge it with a stressor, it’s response will be hyper or hypotonic.
+Both of these states are indicative of stress in the body, that the body is reacting with a defense response (fight/flight/freeze).
+If you test a muscle with normal tone and then challenge it with a stressor, its response will be hyper or hypotonic.
 A person who is easily able to hold up their arm will now do so with great difficulty, or the arm will lock in position.
-How do you tell the difference between a locked muscle and one with normal tone?
-This is the reason that some tests have been know to give false results.
+How do you tell the difference between a locked muscle and one with a normal tone?
+This is the reason that some tests have been known to give false results.
 The standard method is to pinch the muscle you are testing along the grain of the muscle fibers.
 In a muscle with normal tone, this will weaken it, but in a muscle that is locked on, will not.

 Here are the steps for a normal muscle test: